rackerlabs/technical-blog/_posts/2015-08-20-install-openstack-from-source6.md

     nova      2764  0.0  1.8 144432 37288 ?
 Ss   Aug17   0:35 /usr/bin/python /usr/local/bin/nova-novncproxy --config-file=/etc/nova/nova.conf --log-file=/var/log/nova/nova-novnc.log

-If not use the following command to test novncproxy and get log output if it didn't start:
+If the service didn't start, use the following command to test nova-novncproxy and get log output:

     sudo -u nova nova-novncproxy --config-file=/etc/nova/nova.conf

 That finishes up the OpenStack install.
 You can point your browser to the outside interface on the controller node and access the OpenStack dashboard.
-The login credentials are in the openrc file on the controller node.
+The login credentials are in the openrc file in the `/root` directory on the controller node.
 Good luck with your newly created OpenStack setup.